cockroachdb/docs/v20.2/cockroach-quit.md

 ---

 {{site.data.alerts.callout_danger}}
 `cockroach quit` is deprecated.
-To stop a node, it's best to first run [`cockroach node drain`](cockroach-node.html) and then do one of the following:
+To stop a node, it's best to first run [`cockroach node drain`](cockroach-node.html), wait for the node to be completely drained, and then do one of the following:

 {% include {{ page.version.version }}/prod-deployment/node-shutdown.md %}
 {{site.data.alerts.end}}